grdddj/done-for-today/plan.md

 ## Deep work

 Translations:
-- tests
+- delete micropython cfg
-- rebase on master
+- UI diff on TT
-- UI diff on TR
+- storing the language name together with data

-TR - not allowing to enter empty PIN
+- reading the boundary word in both flash sections

 ## Other work